amdadulgfx/eye-medical-care/README.md

 * You Can Login with email and password
 * You Can Login with google
-* You cannot see services unless you login
+* You cannot access service details and appointment unless you login
 * You can get user reviews
 * This whole project made using react , bootstrap and firebase.